fritzm/blog.fritzm.org/content/PDP-11/diagnostics-4.md

     L0:     TSTB    @#TTCSR         ;CHECK XMIT BUFFER
             BPL     L0              ;LOOP UNTIL READY, ENSURES INT IMMEDIATELY AFTER BIS

-I then further verified that the original diagnostic suite passes 100% if I turn the M7800 down to 1200 Baud.
+I then further verified that the unmodified original diagnostic suite passes 100% if I turn the M7800 down to 4800 Baud.
 Worth noting when trying to run these older diagnostics!